-The Air Force JROTC Flight Academy, Chief of Staff Private Pilot Scholarship program, is a collaborative effort between the aerospace industry and the Air Force to address a national pilot shortage.
+The Air Force JROTC Flight Academy, Chief of Staff Private Pilot Scholarship program, is an approximately 8-week summer aviation training program, conducted at partnering universities nationwide.
+Upon successful completion of the program, students are awarded a Private Pilot’s Certification.
 The Flight Academy is intended to inspire and encourage high school youth toward aviation careers.

+The scholarship program is a collaborative effort between the aerospace industry and the Air Force to address a national pilot shortage.
 Currently, Boeing predicts an annual need to hire 6,000 civilian pilots a year for the next 20 years.
 Military needs quickly push that number over 8,000.
 According to industry and military leadership, the nation is facing a pilot shortage “crisis."

 The Flight Academy also addresses a secondary national issue of diversity.
 Aviation is one of the least diverse professions in industry.
 Currently, women make up less than 6% of pilots and minorities represent less than 10%.
-AFJROTC currently has 120,000 cadets enrolled in high schools across the nation and is the Air Force’s most diverse program.
-Minorities represent 58% of the AFJROTC student body and females make up 40%.
-Selected cadets for the flight academy represented female and minorities more than three times the national averages.
+Air Force Junior ROTC currently has 125,000 cadets enrolled in high schools across the nation and is the Air Force’s most diverse program.
+Minorities represent 58% of the Air Force Junior ROTC student body and females make up 40%.
+Cadets selected for the flight academy represented female and minorities more than three times the national averages.

 Current partnering universities are:

 Cadets currently enrolled in Air Force Junior ROTC programs in their high schools, who have a minimum 3.0 GPA (on a 4.0 scale) may apply.
 Cadets must be in good standing in their unit, take an Air Force aviation aptitude test, provide instructor and school endorsements and must have a strong interest in aviation and a “never-quit” attitude.

 How does this help curb the pilot shortage and increase diversity amongst the career filed?